milesstanfield/shadow_controller/README.md

 ```

-Without the cast_shadow method (above) or extra configurations, this test would have failed with the following error
+Without the shadow_controller method (above) or extra configurations, this test would have failed with the following error

 ```ruby
 1) ApplicationController #redirect_somewhere